naninovel/docs/docs/en/guide/getting-started.md

 The Minimal Mode setup procedure will modify the engine's default configuration and resources, and the **changes cannot be automatically undone**.
 Only enable the mode when starting a new project where Naninovel is going to be used as a drop-in dialogue system, not as a visual novel engine.
 :::

-Wait until the setup is complete and scripts are recompiled.
-Notice that the "Naninovel" editor menu is now under "Tools" — indicating that it has demoted itself to a tool status, rather than a foundational part of the project.

 You can read more about the C# part of the engine integration into existing codebases under the "Advanced" section of the guide.
 Here, we'll show a simple no-code dialogue interaction scenario: the player hovers over an interactable object and clicks it to start the dialogue.
 On an empty scene, add:

 - An object with an `UI / Event System` component